Akhil-Theerthala/Task2-Face-Generation/readme.md

       - **Phase-1**: Discriminator dominated the training, making the generator produce close to random noise as the outputs.
       - **Phase-2**: The balance between the generator and discriminator was achieved, but the outputs still weren't different from random noise.
 However, some qualitative results show that a sillouette of a face is being generated.****
       - **Phase-3**: Dataset expansion phase.
 The earlier two phases were trained on a small dataset of around 4000 images.
 The dataset in this phase was expanded to around 15-16k images.
 Then, two generators were trained with to provide **detailed** analysis.
       - **Gray-scale training**: After training the "Final-run" of the face generation model specified, another experment was done to train the model to generate gray-scale features.
-This was done to see if the model can learn the features of a face better if it were to be in gray-scale.
+This as done to see if the target space simplification can help the model learn the features of a face better.
+The results in fact showed that rather than trying to generated color images, the model was able to generate more "face-like" images. w

 ## Results